 - If the degeneration in your hip is causing your pain, your pain would be the same all the time – it’s not.
 The question to ask is “why did the joint degenerate?”
 Compromised posture and movement patterns will wear the joint surface away over time.
 When these postural and movement imbalances are corrected, the pain will go away.

 - Science has shown that genetics plays a role in obesity, but the not the dominate role we once thought.
-Epigenetics has shown us that environmental choices "turn on and off" genes, including those implicated in obesity.
+Epigenetics has shown us that environmental factors "turn on and off" genes, including those implicated in obesity.

 - Studies show that many people have disc herniations but have no pain.
 This means something else is causing the pain.
 Again asking different questions often helps bring out the answer you are looking for: “What caused the disc to herniate?”
 “Why that disc and not the one above or below?”
 “And why to one side?”
 Exploring those questions will lead you to understand the disc is only responding to the forces put upon it by the spine, pelvis, and shoulders being out of position and/or imbalanced.
 Correct the postural position and the pain goes away.